mateusmcg/angular-table-restful/README.md

       + ```vm.myTableConfig``` must have a changeEvent function that will be triggered for the API Pagination to work.

       + Also you can access a lot of the table's functionalities from your controller through the ```vm.myTableConfig``` because the angular-table-restful injects methods and attributes to it, making data manipulation easy. e.g.:
+          * getList -> Function that returns the elements currently displayd on screen
           * clearData -> Function to clear all table items.
           * hasData -> Function that verifies if the table has items.
           * refresh -> Function that updates the table and goes back to 1st page (triggers the changeEvent).